 If you have Original Medicare, your coverage for dermatology works much like it does with private insurance: it pays for services that are medically necessary.
 This means Medicare will help cover the diagnosis and treatment of skin diseases and injuries, like biopsies for skin cancer, treatment for eczema, or care for skin infections.
 However, it’s important to know that Original Medicare does not cover cosmetic procedures.
 Things like removing skin tags for aesthetic reasons or treatments for wrinkles won’t be paid for.
 Similarly, routine, full-body skin exams for someone without any specific symptoms or history of skin cancer are typically not covered as a preventive service.

-What About Medicaid and Supplemental Plans?
+What About Medicaid or Medigap?

 If you have Medicaid, a Medicare Supplement (Medigap) plan, or a Medicare Advantage plan, you likely have coverage for dermatology.
 Medicaid benefits vary by state but generally cover medically necessary dermatological care.
 Medicare Advantage plans must cover everything Original Medicare does, but they often have their own rules about networks, referrals, and copays.
 A Medigap plan works alongside your Original Medicare and helps pay for your share of the costs, like deductibles and coinsurance, for covered dermatology services.
 No matter which type of supplemental plan you have, the “medically necessary” rule still applies.